git-moss/DrivenByMoss-Documentation/Faderfox/EC4.md

 ## Configuration

+This requires at least the EC4 Firmware 2.0.

 Send the DrivenByMoss EC4 template (*EC4_DrivenByMoss_Setup.syx*) to the device either with the EC4 editor or any MIDI sysex utility.
 The file is located in the resources folder in the sub-folder Faderfox of the DrivenByMoss download.
 It can be stored in any of the 16 Setup slots but it needs to be configured in the settings of the extension (default is slot 1).

+This extension uses only MIDI channel 16.
+All other channels can be used for additional control configurations.
+For this you will find in Bitwig MIDI channel 1-15 inputs among the inputs.

 ## Introduction